yiisoft/yii2-app-advanced/docs/guide/start-installation.md

 Extract the archive file downloaded from [yiiframework.com](http://www.yiiframework.com/download/) to a directory named `advanced` that is directly under the Web root.

-Then follow the instructions given in "GETTING STARTED".
+Then follow the instructions given in the next subsection.

 ## Preparing application